spatiotemporal-data/spatiotemporal-data.github.io/bib.md

 ---

 Nonlinear programming is a challenging problem in large-scale decision-making processes.
-Sequential quadratic programming methods utilizes quadratic programming to solve complicated problems in which the objective and constraints may be nonlinear and nonconvex.
+Sequential quadratic programming (SQP) methods utilizes quadratic programming to solve complicated problems in which the objective and constraints may be nonlinear and nonconvex.
 For the nonlinear programming such that

 $$
 \begin{aligned}
 \min_{\boldsymbol{x}}\quad&\underbrace{f(\boldsymbol{x})}_{\text{\color{red}twice-differentiable}} \\
 \text{s.t.}\quad&g(\boldsymbol{x})\leq0 \\
 &f(\boldsymbol{x})=0 \\
-\end{aligned}
+\end{aligned} \tag{76-1}
 $$

+Indeed, SQP solves this nonlinear programming problem by linearizing the constraints and quadraticizing the Lagrangian

 <br>